graalvm/graalvm-demos/native-static-images/README.md

 With GraalVM Native Image you can build a mostly-static native executable that statically links everything except `libc`.
 Statically linking all your libraries except `libc` ensures your application has all the libraries it needs to run on any Linux `libc`-based distribution.

-To build a  a mostly-static native executable for the above _EnvMap.java_ demo, run:
+To build a mostly-static native executable for the above _EnvMap.java_ demo, run:

     ```shell
     $JAVA_HOME/bin/native-image -H:+StaticExecutableWithDynamicLibC EnvMap